nrsyed/nrsyed.com/content/blog/2021-06-02-raspberry-pi-headless-setup-via-ethernet-and-sharing-host-pcs-internet-connection.md

 <span id="connection-profile" />
 ## Configure host ethernet connection profile

-Next, we'll set up an ethernet profile on the host PC that will allow us to 1) SSH into the Pi via ethernet and 2) share the host's internet connection (if any) with the Pi.
+Next, we'll set up an ethernet connection profile on the host PC that will allow us to 1) SSH into the Pi via ethernet and 2) share the host's internet connection (if any) with the Pi.
 To do this, we'll use the NetworkManager connection editor, which can be started from the terminal with:

 {{< highlight plain >}}
 nm-connection-editor